LuciaMellini/Bioinformatics_project/README.md

 # Disease subtype discovery using multi-omics data integration
 This project has the aim of clustering  samples regarding Pancreatic adenocarcinoma coming from a dataset of The Cancer Genome Atlas.
-In particular we want to partition the samples into disease subtypes, and compare the solutions with the one proposed in[^1].
+In particular we want to partition the samples into disease subtypes, and compare the solutions with the one proposed in [1].
 The main document is a report that goes into detail about:
 * data pre-processing
 * used data integration methods for the multi-omics data